Drummer Hal Blaine, played on hits of Sinatra, Elvis, dies

 Blaine nicknamed himself and his peers "The Wrecking Crew," because they were seen by their more buttoned-down elders as destructive to the industry — an assertion that Kaye and others disputed.
 Many members of The Wrecking Crew worked nonstop for 20 years, sometimes as many as eight sessions a day, a pace that led to several marriages and divorces for Blaine.

-As more bands began playing on their own records, and with the rise of synthesizers and drum machines, business dropped off in the 1980s even as younger musicians, such as Max Weinberg of the E Street Band, cited his influence.
+As more bands played on their own records and electronic drums arose, business dropped off in the 1980s even as younger musicians such as Max Weinberg of the E Street Band cited his influence.

 "He was thrilled that I was making their records because while I was making Beach Boy records, he was out surfing or riding his motorcycle," Blaine told Modern Drummer.